 If you read some of the early SIP providers’ ad copy, they made claims that their service could be delivered on any internet connection, including DSL or Cable.
 Customers attempting to improve their call quality, started off with one DSL circuit and then added a second, to separate their voice and data traffic, and then ended up with a T1 and sometimes two T1s.
 What started out as a dirt cheap solution ended up costing as much or more as traditional high quality phone and internet services.

-Now larger carriers are offering SIP, but they aren’t taking any chances by allowing it to be delivered on unknown internet connections.
+Now larger carriers are offering Session Initiation Protocol, but they aren’t taking any chances by allowing it to be delivered on unknown internet connections.
 MPLS Private networks, that prioritize voice over data transmission, are used.
 Companies can now centralize their sources of internet and voice, limit the equipment required and obtain a much higher level of security with a single point of entry.

 With the price of bandwidth dropping it makes more and more sense to deliver voice over a data network.
 Companies establishing new or moving existing phone and internet services, can save money by installing one set of cables instead of separate cabling for their phone and internet services.